From: Daniel Nester

 Hello, Daniel Nester Advisee!

-This post explains what you need to do before your advising appointment on Advising Day, March 19, 2013, as well as outline how to set up an appointment with me.
+This explains what you need to do before your advising appointment on Advising Day this coming Tuesday, November 8, 2016, and how to set up an appointment with me.
 If you are a continuing advisee, you probably know the drill; if you are a new advisee, I urge you read all of these directions, and email me with any questions before we meet.

 Advisement meetings will take place in my office Dolan Hall, 442 Western Avenue, 1st floor, Room #1 first on the right.
 My office phone number is 518-454-2812; my email is nesterd at strose dot edu.

 The goal of our 15- to 20-minute meeting is for me to advise you on which classes you should take, discuss your academic progress to your degree, approve your tentative schedule, and give you a PIN number so you can register for classes.
 We have a short time to accomplish this.
 This means student advisees need to do some work before we meet.

 Preparing for Your Advising Appointment

 - Email me to sign up for a meeting.The schedule with appointment times is at the bottom of this post.
 Check this page and refresh it often.
 Advisement times are on a first-email, first served basis.There are as many appointment times as there are advisees, and then some.